Mediterranea Saving Humans: History

+Selected operations

 May 2019

 On 9 May 2019, the Mare Jonio and the Italian Coast Guard saved almost 66 people near the Libyan coast.
 Their boat had capsized in the sea and the Mare Jonio ship welcomed 30 people on board.
 The minister of the interior announced that neither ship had the permission to make the people land, but later they were authorized.
 The ship headed north, where it encountered the Italian authorities and was taken to Lampedusa.
 By order of the Internal ministry, on the night of the 10th the ship was seized and the crew were accused of aiding and abetting illegal immigration.
 The activists claimed they were undertaking research, and protested against a seizure.
 On 13 May the Attorney general of Agrigento rejected the preventive seizure for lack of evidence.

 July 2019

 On 5 July 2019, the ship Alex, a yacht with a sail which had initially just been tasked with accompanying the Mare Jonio, reached the waters off the coast of Lampedusa with fifty four people on board, picked up the previous day.
 As had happened previously with Sea-Watch 3, the authorities initially refused the request to enter.
 The Italian government refused to accept people in Lampedusa and referenced Malta, some 100 km away, as an alternative.
 The spokesperson for the organisation, Alessandra Sciurba, declared the journey to be too long and impossible for the passengers on 6 July 2019.
 In the afternoon of 6 July 2019, the captain Tommaso Stella entered the port of Lampedusa without permission.
 The ship was overloaded more than three times the amount agreed upon by the eleven members of the crew.
 From a maritime point of view, therefore, refusal was not an option.